tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 Nonstandard fonts often fail to OCR properly.
 In this case I don't have a definitive answer at the moment.
 Try searching for more `*.traineddata` files online and adding them to the `tessdata` folder.
-If you find anything useful, share it in our chat.

 ## Adding screenshots